WHNO: Sports programming

-WHNO carried the only televised game of the short-lived springtime Regional Football League: the New Orleans Thunder–Mobile Admirals contest in Mobile, Alabama on May 8, 1999.
+WHNO carried the only televised game of the short-lived springtime Regional Football League: the New Orleans Thunder–Mobile Admirals contest in Mobile, Alabama, on May 8, 1999.
 The league lasted only one season.

 In 2010, WHNO hired veteran sports journalist and personality Ken Berthelot to expand the station's sports programming.
 With over 40 years of experience in sports, Berthelot quickly put together a five-hour sports programming block that aired on Monday through Friday nights, which covered college and local high school sports.
-In September 2012, Berthelot expanded WHNO's sports block to ten hours a week (running weeknights from 5:00 to 7:00 p.m.) to counterprogram and compete against the local news programming on WWL-TV, WVUE, NBC affiliate WDSU (channel 6) and ABC affiliate WGNO (channel 26).
+In September 2012, Berthelot expanded WHNO's sports block to ten hours a week (running weeknights from 5 to 7 p.m.) to counterprogram and compete against the local news programming on WWL-TV, WVUE, NBC affiliate WDSU (channel 6) and ABC affiliate WGNO (channel 26).

 On August 24, 2011, general manager Dean Powery oversaw the acquisition of SportsNOLA.com, an acquisition that added veteran sports journalist Ken Trahan and more than 20 local sports contributors.
 In 2012, WHNO began airing high school football, baseball and basketball games again for the first time since Hurricane Katrina.
 WHNO became an affiliate of the Southland Conference Television Network in September 2012, carrying sporting events from the conference's universities including games from nearby Southeastern Louisiana University and Nicholls State University.
 The Southland Conference Television Network dissolved on July 1, 2015.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 After the digital transition, WHNO began to multiplex its digital signal.
 In 2009, WHNO began carrying the LeSEA-owned World Harvest Television service on digital subchannel 20.2.
 In 2013, the station added WeatherNation TV on its second digital subchannel, followed by the addition of Cozi TV and a third digital subchannel, LeSEA's World Harvest Television, in August 2014.
 In September 2015, WHNO-D1 began broadcasting in 1080i high-definition on 20.1.
 Soon after, WHNO dropped one of the three subchannels, World Harvest Television, from channel 20.3.
 WeatherNation TV subsequently moved from channel 20.4 to 20.3.
 WHNO carried Light TV until the station was sold to CTN.

 When CTN took over the station, all of the secular and outside digital subchannels were dropped in favor of CTN's in-house subchannel offerings, CTN Lifestyle (a mix of secular lifestyle and religious programs) on 20.2 and CTNi (CTN's Spanish service) on 20.3.

 Analog-to-digital conversion

 WHNO shut down its analog signal, over UHF channel 20, on January 16, 2009.
-The station's digital signal remained on its pre-transition UHF channel 21.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 20.
-This made WHNO the second television station in the New Orleans market (after WVUE) to discontinue its analog signal prior to the June 12, 2009 digital transition deadline.
+The station's digital signal remained on its pre-transition UHF channel 21, using virtual channel 20.
+This made WHNO the second television station in the New Orleans market (after WVUE) to discontinue its analog signal prior to the June 12, 2009, digital transition deadline.